accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Peer-to-peer architect__.
 Usually seen at teams building dedicated technology.
 Unlike Internet companies spinning up Apps horizontally atop many different technologies, such team vertically focuses on one, e.g. to build a database, a cloud storage, an infrastructure component, i.e. 2C (former) vs 2B (later) culture.
 No dedicated architect job position, but shared by everyone.
 Anyone can start a design proposal (incremental, new component, even new service).
 The design undergoes a few rounds of review from a group of senior guys, not fixed but selected by relevance and interest.
 Anyone can contribute to the design, and can join freely to set off with project development.
 Quite organic.
 Technology is the key traction here, where new architecture can be invented for it (e.g. new NVM media to storage design).

   * __System analyst__.
-Usually seen at companies selling ERP, or outsourcing.
+Usually seen at companies selling ERP (Enterprise resource planning), or outsourcing.
 The systems are heavily involved into customer side domain knowledge.
 And the domain knowledge is invalidated when selling to another customer from a different domain.
 Because of new background each time, comprehensive requirement analysis and architecture procedures are developed.
 When domain can be reused, domain experts are valued, where __knowledge and experience themselves are good designs__.
 Domain knowledge can win more traction than technology, where the later one more leans to stability and cost management.

   * __Borrow and improve__.
 Usually seen at follower companies.
 If not edge cutting into no man's land, __reference architecture__ (top product's architecture) can usually be found to borrow from, to customize and improve.
 This is also benefited by the wide variety of opensource.
 Reference architecture, standing on the shoulder of giants, are widely used in software architecture processes, e.g. comparing peer works, which is another example of knowledge and experience themselves are good designs.
 Market technology investigation survey are high demand skills.